saloonphp/rate-limit-plugin/.github/README.md

 ## Stores

-These are the various stores that the rate-limiting plugin supports.
+Here are the various stores that the rate-limiting plugin supports.
 You may also [create your own stores](#creating-your-own-store) if this library does not come with one you need.
+Stores are used to keep track of how many requests have been sent through a given connector/request.

 ### Memory Store